5Noxi/win-config/security/desc.md

 ```

 # Enable USB Write Protection
 Restricts write access to USB devices (read only).
 You can also change it with `diskpart`, by selecting the disk with `select disk` and chaning it to read only with `attributes disk set readonly` (revert it with `attributes disk clear readonly`).
-Revert the batch changes by removing the value or chaning it to `0`.

 Disable USB connection errors (for whatever reason):
 ```bat